 It was 1941 when Britain found itself in the midst of a dire rationing crisis.
 The world was at war, inflation was rampant, and certain raw materials such as wool, cotton, and leather could no longer be imported.
 Originating from the need for efficiency and in an attempt to stave off sky-rocketing clothing prices, the ‘CC41 Utility Clothing Scheme' was created.
 This national movement eliminated excess in all its forms and the ‘CC41’ insignia began appearing on clothing to indicate that an item met the government’s strict austerity regulations.
 This insignia became recognized as a guarantee of quality, sensible design and workmanship.

-After the war ended in 1945, but whilst rationing was still in effect, some clothing was permitted to be made under the ‘luxury utility’ label DOUBLE ELEVEN.
-Garments bearing this label were made from better grade fabrics, had more elaborate construction and trims, and were subject to purchase tax.
+After the war ended in 1945, whilst rationing was still in effect, certain clothing was permitted to be made under the luxury-utility label ‘Double Eleven’.
+The garments bearing this new label were made from better grade fabrics, had more elaborate construction but shared the same fundamental ethos.

 It was this method of eschewing excess in all its forms and reimagining manufacturing and resources that gave Nathan the idea of only utilizing and reclaiming deadstock, surplus and vintage textiles.
 In addition to manufacturing domestically and distilling the supply chain, he could further reduce the footprint normally associated with the production of clothing.
 It amounted to a 90% reduction in water, energy, transportation and a 100% removal of chemicals (because no virgin textiles needed to be produced and everything was sewn locally).
 It was a fundamental rethink of the entire model, and all of a sudden ‘waste’ became opportunity.

 No compromise to quality, no compromise on human labor, just great clothes that would be remain in your wardrobe for years…but arrive there with a completely different story.